-I’m a former foster mom, a special needs sibling, a teacher, and a mom who reads ingredient labels like a second language.
-I’ve stood beside my husband through cancer.
-I parent children with “suicide headaches,” life-threatening allergies, and beautifully complex neurodiverse needs.
-And our home is shaped by the ongoing, stretching journey of transracial adoption—one that continues to grow my heart in the best and hardest ways.
+I am a former foster mom, a special needs sibling, a teacher, and a mom who reads ingredient labels like a second language.
+I have stood beside my husband through cancer.
+I parent children with “suicide headaches,” life threatening allergies, and beautifully complex neurodiverse needs.
+Our home is also shaped by the ongoing, stretching journey of transracial adoption.
+It is a journey that continues to grow my heart in both the best and hardest ways.

-For the past 20 years, I’ve moved between the classroom and staying home—shifting with the needs of my family and learning to trust that each season has its own kind of grace.
-Throughout that time, I’ve taught in private Christian schools at every preschool level, as well as in kindergarten and third grade classrooms.
-While we feel called to send our own kiddos to public school, my experiences have given me a deep appreciation for different educational paths—including a strong heart for supporting homeschool families in their unique journeys.
+For the past 20 years, I have moved between the classroom and staying home, shifting with the needs of my family and learning to trust that each season has its own kind of grace.
+During that time, I have taught in private Christian schools at every preschool level, as well as in kindergarten and third grade classrooms.
+While we feel called to send our own children to public school, my experiences have given me a deep appreciation for different educational paths, including a strong heart for supporting homeschool families in their unique journeys.
 That rhythm has shaped how I see growth, rest, and what truly matters.

 I started Grace in the Disarray because I needed a space like this too.
 A place where real life is not only acknowledged, but honored.
 Where faith doesn’t need a filter.
 Where women can find both practical tools and soul-deep encouragement.